renkun-ken/pipeR-tutorial/Pipe-operator/Pipe-to-first-argument.md

 Error: cannot coerce class ""formula"" to a data.frame
 ```

-it will not work because `%>>%` is evaluating `lm(mtcars, mpg ~ cyl + wt)` which does not fulfil the expectation of the function.
+it will fail because `%>>%` is evaluating `lm(mtcars, mpg ~ cyl + wt)` which does not fulfil the expectation of the function.
 There are two ways to build pipeline with such kind of functions.

 First, use named parameter to specify the formula.